A Behind-the-Scenes Look at Daniel Wall’s Artistic Process

 Palette knives come in all shapes and sizes, and are usually designed with a blunt end or a sharpened tip.
 Wall says when creating the finer details seen in his paintings, he uses the very edge of his palette knives.
 By using the knives at various angles, he is able to masterfully apply minute details one would normally expect from a fine brush.

 The end results are textured, luminous scenes full of color, romance, and optimism.
 No matter the subject, Wall says his ultimate desire is to make people happy with his art.

 “God created the beautiful world for us and I want to capture the beauty around us and share it with everyone,” Wall says.

-For more information on the works of Daniel Wall, contact our gallery consultants at (800) 521-9654 ext.
-4 or firstname.lastname@example.org
+For more information on or to collect the works of Daniel Wall, register for our exciting weekly online auction or contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org.